-By adding segments of parallel unpaved trail and/or skill features along the Springwater, the City could provide an over 10-mile hybrid riding experience.
+By adding segments of parallel natural surface off-road cycling trail and/or skill features along the Springwater, the City could provide an over 10-mile hybrid riding experience.
 However, such improvements must be sited with care given the corridor's proximity to Johnson Creek and adjacent floodplains and riparian and upland habitat areas.
 Primary opportunities for parallel trails and skill features exist: